Kishor Phadke: Challenges and struggles

 After getting first introduction to REBT at Gujarat University, Phadke started reading books on wide range of subjects such as psychology, philosophy, literature, language, political science, economics, sociology.
-These books assisted him to study, investigate and deeply engage with issues and concerns related to human behavior.
+These books assisted him to study, investigate and deeply engage with issues and concerns related to human behaviour.
 During this time, he started correspondence with Dr. Ellis regarding his questions and queries.

 Ellis also started to send him his books and articles along with the answers.
 Phadke faced many problems in receiving the posts.
-Despite of that, today he has a collection of Ellis' 76 books and more than 600 articles and research papers.
-Needless to mention, he has deeply studied and analyzed this material.
+Despite that, today he has a collection of Ellis' 76 books and more than 600 articles and research papers.
+Needless to mention, he has deeply studied and analysed this material.

-His source of learning REBT was from Ellis'books, some of which contained verbatim records of Ellis'cases.
+His source of learning REBT was from Ellis' books, some of which contained verbatim records of Ellis' cases.
 He studied numerous cases of Ellis, drew his own conclusions and compared them to those of Ellis.